-As a CTU student, you can take specific Fast Track exams that cover a variety of courses in our Associate and Bachelor’s degree programs.
+As a CTU student, you can take specific Fast Track exams that cover a variety of courses in our degree programs.
 Eligible programs include business, project management, information technology, and more.

 Which CTU degree programs are eligible for Fast Track exams?

-Fast Track exams are available for classes like math, English, and IT —core classes which are required for many CTU associate and bachelor’s programs.
+Fast Track exams are available for classes like math, English, and IT —core classes which are required for many CTU degree programs.